QuantiusBenignus/Dated/README.md

 In other words, can it **not explode** if the string was instead: `"Two years from now, on halloween, at 730 in the morning"`?

-This repository is an attempts to answer **Yes**  to the above question.
+This repository is an attempt to answer **Yes**  to the above question.
 The `dated` command line utility is written in and for `zsh` and uses zsh built-in machinery (almost exclusivelly) before handing the preprocessed text to `date -d`.
 So, if called at the time of this writing,
 ```
 dated "Two years from now, on halloween, at 730 in the morning"
 ```